paxo-rch/python-project-efrei-1/README.md

 ### Task Distribution

 *   **Gabriel:**
+    *   Development of the whole GUI module
     *   Implementation of the GUI for most challenges.
+    *   Design and implementation of some challenges with GUI.
+    *   Creation of utility functions and overall code organization.
+*   **Jules:**
     *   Development of the cloud animation.
-    *   Design and implementation of the Pere Fouras riddle challenge with GUI.
-*   **Jules:**
     *   Development of the initial game structure and core logic.
     *   Implementation of the math challenges, both console-based and GUI versions.
     *   Design and implementation of the final challenge.